Rom3oDelta7/esp8266_LED/README.md

 # Examples
 1. _LightCycle.ino_: Demonstrates the different modes for single-color and RGB LEDs.
-This example demonstreates how to alternate between two LEDs or use 2 alternating colors on a single RGB LED.
+This example demonstreates how to alternate between two separate LEDs or use alternating colors on a single RGB LED.
 2. _ChooseColor.ino_: Reads a 24-bit heaxadecimal color code from the serial port and displays that color.
 See this example for how to set arbitrary color values other than the pre-defined ones.